Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Quasi-modular forms and Ramanujan identities

 \subsection{Quasi-modular forms for $\Gamma_0(N), N=1^{*},2,3,4$}

 In this section we shall first review the construction of differential rings of quasi-modular forms.
-For reference and for self-containedness in this section we list the results which are scattered in the literature.
+For reference and for self-containedness we list in this section the results which are scattered in the literature.
 The material is largely taken from the expository part in \cite{Alim:2013eja}.